ahmedsrizk95/ahmedsamir.github.io/_posts/2024-09-14-Naturally-Fractured-Reservoirs.md

 <img width="95" alt="Screenshot 2024-09-16 at 11 32 29 PM" src="https://github.com/user-attachments/assets/fb756720-39e5-4527-88f1-1bbfc64f2457">

 which reduces to the previous equation for sugar cube or match-stick models.

+Ramirez et al. (2009) proposed that the shape factor is generally phase- sensitive.
+For instance, for the same reservoir, in single-phase flow, the effective matrix-block dimensions are generally smaller, while for multiphase flow, the effective matrix-block dimensions are larger because a displacing fluid, such as gas, tends to finger through larger fractures to surround more of the matrix rock.
+Similar arguments can be applied to the effective block height because of film flow between blocks in the vertical direction and vertical reinfiltration of oil from one block to another.

 #### The main limitations of these models are: